AriaSalvatrice/AriaModules/README.md

     - **Whole Tone** - This one has structure!
 It is for fans of symmetry and kaleidoscopes and fractals and putting a fibonacci spiral overlay on a renaissance painting.
     - **Blues Major** - It's for when you got the blues, but aren't that sad about it.
     - **Blues Minor** - That is for special occasions.
-    - **Dominant Diminished** - That bad boy makes Honked up Hot Jazz
+    - **Dominant Diminished** - That bad boy makes Honked up Hot Jazz .
     - **Bebop Major** - This one has a "blue note", like those albums with the cool typography on the cover.
     - **Bebop Minor** - This one is for fans of animé.
 You're welcome.
     - **Double Harmonic** - It's so harmonic, cultures from all over the world claim this one as theirs!
     - **Eight Tone Spanish** - When I tried to find more useful info about it, I found a forum post from 2003, where a posted said indignantly that scales "[are] not a democracy, but a hierarchy".
     - **Hirajōshi** - It's all you need to rip a sick shamisen solo.
-Anything else is for poseur kids.
+Anything more is for poseur kids.
     - **In Sen** - That one was originally used for Japanese wind chimes.
 Instantly become the most original dark ambient modular artist around by feeding it to [Rings and Clouds](https://vcvrack.com/AudibleInstruments) for 3 hours.
 - **External Scale**: This input and output express the scale current as a 12-channel polyphonic cable, where enabled notes have a continuous 10V signal, and disabled notes, 0V.
 This way of expressing a scale is supported by my other modules, such as **Arcane** and **Darius**.
 Try it out with my splitters and mergers!

 To the top right of the module:

-- **Scene slot**: Those 16 buttons allow you to save 16 different scales.
+- TODO:**Scene slot**: Those 16 buttons allow you to save 16 different scales.
 Navigating to a slot loads it, and changing the scale while a slot is active saves the scale to that slot.
 You can right-click on those buttons to copy and paste scales.
 You can map those buttons via MIDI!
-- **Scene input**: Navigates the scenes via CV.
+- TODO:**Scene input**: Navigates the scenes via CV.
 Useful with a step sequencer!
 Accepts 0V~10V.
 When plugged in, buttons can't be operated manually anymore.

 To the right, below the **Scene slots**:

-- **Keyboard** and **Paste** input.
+- TODO:**Keyboard** and **Paste** input.
 They allow you to write down or paste input from the clipboard, and have it transformed to chords.
 The three following notations are supported (which you're using is automatically detected):
     - **Lead sheet notation**: Chord symbols, separated with spaces, commas, or hyphens.
 It's pretty liberal in what it accepts!
 For example, this is a valid input: `G am C B, E/G# Bb A,Fsus2  Csus2`
     - **Roman numeral notation**: FIXME:
     - **Portable Sequence**: Simultaneous notes from a [portable sequence](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) are interpreted as a new scale.

-Note that **QQQQ** only thinks in scales, not in chords.
+If your input isn't recognized, nothing happens, that simple.
+And remember that **QQQQ** only thinks in scales, not in chords.
 After you import a chord progression, **QQQQ** doesn't care about the voicing of the chord.
 It's all folded back to a single octave.

 Next, to the bottom-right of the module: